|Type||Subsidiary of LCG Entertainment|

 25 (prior to assignment)

-Telltale is an American video game studio located in Santa Monica, California, USA.
+Telltale is an American video game studio located in Malibu, California, USA.

 Telltale was incorporated in San Raphael, California in June 2004 by Kevin Bruner, Dan Connors, and Troy Molander, who had previously worked on Sam & Max: Freelance Police at LucasArts.
 Telltale was founded as a direct result of that game's cancellation on March 3, 2004.
 While at LucasArts, the Freelance Police team pitched the idea for cases of the game to be released episodically through digital media.
 They were told by the legal team that it wasn't a sustainable business model, so when the team formed their own company, they decided to try that business model for themselves.